Case Records Public Access Policy

-Effective January 6, 2018, a Public Access Policy pertaining to case records of Pennsylvania appellate and trial courts takes effect.
+Effective January 1, 2022, the Case Records Public Access Policy pertaining to case records of Pennsylvania appellate and trial courts takes effect.
 The Policy governs access to case records by members of the public and provides guidelines for information that must be protected.
 The Policy covers two distinct areas of confidentiality: confidential information and confidential documents.

 - Abuse victim's address and other contact information in family court actions (including employer's name, address, and work schedule)

 - Driver's license numbers

 - Financial account numbers, except the last four digits when the financial account is the subject of the case and cannot otherwise be identified